 For 3 months following project completion, we will offer help in case problems arise due to optimizations we have implemented on your website.
-We will also deliver 3 technical reports that will cover everything you need to know.
+We will also deliver 3 technical reports that will cover everything you might need to know in the future.

 Yes, it's something normal and necessary for anyone who has to perform intensive work on a website.
 You have probably already provided or will have to provide this kind of access in the future to the following persons:

 - theme support in order to fix bugs